 2. How to Set Up to the Ball (The Stance and Posture)

 Good posture puts you in an athletic position to make a powerful, balanced swing.
-To get into the right set up position, first try using just your irons, setting up to them with a healthy bend from your hips, as if you were about to sit in a high barstool.
+To get into the right setup position, try using just your irons, setting up to them with a healthy bend from your hips, as if you were about to sit in a high barstool.
 Your weight should be evenly balanced, and your arms should hang straight down from your shoulders naturally and relaxed.

 Bonus: A Quick Note on Etiquette